GaijinEntertainment/daScript/doc/source/stdlib/detail/ast.rst

 .. |method-ast-AstFunctionAnnotation.verifyCall| replace:: This callback occurs during the `lint` pass of the compilation.
 If call has lint errors it should return `false` and `errors` is filled with the lint errors.

 .. |method-ast-AstFunctionAnnotation.apply| replace:: This callback occurs during the `parse` pass of the compilation on the function itself.
 If function has application errors it should return `false` and `errors` field.

+.. |method-ast-AstFunctionAnnotation.generic_apply| replace:: This call occurs during the `infer` pass of the compilation, when generic function is instanced on the instance of the function.
+If function has application errors it should return `false` and `errors` field.

 .. |method-ast-AstFunctionAnnotation.finish| replace:: This callback occurs during the `finalize allocations` pass of the compilation, after the stack is allocated, on the function itself.
 If function has finalization errors it should return `false` and `errors` field.